nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

+* The task list shows only **INCOMPLETE** tasks.
+Once a task has been marked (either by the command or the by ticking the white box), it will be completed and disappears from the task panel as it is NOT incomplete.

+* To view the task list with both complete and incomplete ones, using `task list -a`.

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.